The Gospel According to John:

 authorship

-In its original Greek, the title of the Fourth Gospel is best translated as the Gospel According to John, and not the frequently shortened form of the Gospel of John or John’s Gospel.
-The words “according to” in the title indicate that while biblical scholars are in disagreement about whether the author actually was the disciple John, there’s no debate that the disciple is the source of many of the ideas expressed in the Fourth Gospel.
+In its original Greek, the title of the Fourth Gospel is best translated as the Gospel According to John, and not the shortened form of the Gospel of John or John’s Gospel.
+The words “according to” in the title indicate that while biblical scholars are in disagreement about whether the author was Jesus’ disciple John, there’s no question that disciple is the source of many ideas expressed in the Fourth Gospel.

 ex libris—here’s an insightful book